npm/jobs/2018/q3/support-engineer.md

 ### What you'll do

-Are you inquisitive and can learn quickly?
+Are you inquisitive and do you learn quickly?
 Are you self-motivated?
-Do you enjoy using npm and JavaScript?  — regardless of experience, if you answered yes, this role could be an excellent fit for you.
-The right people for this job combine empathy and communication skills with a passion for solving technical problems.
+Do you enjoy using npm and JavaScript?
+Regardless of you JavaScript experience level, if you answered yes, this role could be an excellent fit.
+The right person for this job combines empathy and communication skills with a passion for solving technical problems.

-Your job will be to serve as an escalation line for support, addressing some of the more involved issues, partnering with the team to track bugs and respond to incidents, and solving the unusual or complicated cases yourself, with the help of every member of the engineering team.
+You will be an escalation line for support, addressing some of the more involved issues, partnering with the team to track bugs and respond to incidents, and solving the unusual or complicated cases yourself, with the help of every member of the engineering team.

-By directly helping our user and customers, our support team, and interacting with every member of the team, you'll gain the kind of cross-company insight that is so valuable to a career in technology.
+By directly helping our user and customers, our support team, and interacting with every member of the npm team, you'll gain the kind of cross-company insight that is so valuable for a career in technology.

 ### Our code of conduct